ceph/ceph-container/CONTRIBUTING.md

 Project structure
 -----------------
-The primary deliverables of this project are two container images: `daemon-base`, and `daemon`.
+The primary deliverables of this project are two container images: `daemon-base`, and `demo`.
 As such, the project structure is influenced by what files and configurations go into each image.
-The main source base (including configuration files and build specifications) of the project is located in `src/` and is further specified in `src/daemon-base` and `src/daemon`.
+The main source base (including configuration files and build specifications) of the project is located in `src/` and is further specified in `src/daemon-base` and `src/demo`.

 Because this project supports several different Ceph versions and many OS distros, the structure also allows individual Ceph versions, individual distros, and combinations of